tsjshg/GATE/ReadMe.md

-This is a fork of the following repository for converting it to Python3 and Tensorflow2.
+This is a fork of the following repository for converting it to compatible with Python3 and Tensorflow2.

 # GATE